ec500-software-engineering/exercise-1-modularity-XiangkunYe/README.md

 those files.

 ## Usage
-First, please make sure you have all files in the same directory and read requirements.txt please.
+First, please make sure you have all files in the same directory and mongodb is running.
+Also, read requirements.txt please.

 Then you could just run main.py, every module is used inside it, or just import any module you want into your